Sex Therapist

 Sex therapy can involve various lessons, support, and advice from your therapist.
 Although sex therapists may teach couples activities to try together, any sexual, sensual, or romantic touching exercises will be done in secret, at home outside of sessions without the therapist present.
 It’s important to note that sex therapy does not involve flirtation or sexual activity with a therapist.

 In some cases, a psychologist may work with a client to find a surrogate partner for surrogate partner therapy.
 Surrogate partners are separately licensed independent contractors who are not therapists.
-The sex therapist will act as a partner for an individual without a sexual partner to practice the exercises learned in sex therapy.
+The surrogate partner will act as a partner for an individual without a sexual partner to practice the exercises learned in sex therapy.
 These activities are also done outside the session, and the therapist does not participate in or witness it.

 According to the American Psychological Association, sex therapy today is heading in five emerging directions.
 These include: